Now Mobile-Friendly

 The phrase "being meired" has already received some usage and is likely to remain.
 Contrary to Trent Lott’s assertion, the name of Harriet Meirs will not disappear in a month.
 It will be with us forever.

-As Robert Bork has no doubt discovered, it’s much better to be an adverb than a judge.
+as Robert Bork has no doubt discovered, it’s much better to be an adverb than a judge.